kej715/DtCyber/stk/README.md

 The properties defined in `config.json` are:
 - **debug** : if set to *true*, the simulator will log verbose debug information to the console (stdout).
+- **foreignPortMapper** : specifies the host name or address of a foreign ONC RPC portmapper.
+When this property is specified, **portMapperUdpPort** is ignored, and the simulator does not start its built-in portmapper.
+Instead, it calls the specified foreign portmapper to register its remotely callable procedures.
+Specify this property if the machine on which you are running the simulator has a portmapper running already and does not need the simulator to start its built-in one.
+For example, if the machine is running *NFS* or *rpcbind*, it has a portmapper running already, and you should specify **foreignPortMapper** with a value of **"localhost"**.
 - **httpServerPort** : specifies the TCP port on which the simulator's web service will listen for connections.
 The default is TCP port `4480`.
 - **portMapperUdpPort** : The simulator implements an ONC RPC portmapper, and this